rohityadavcloud/monkeybox/README.md

     $ sudo pip install --upgrade tools/marvin/dist/Marvin*.tar.gz

-Copy agent scripts and code using: (see how to setup `agentscp` in next section)
+While in CloudStack's repo's root/top directory, run the folllowing to copy agent scripts, jars, configs to your KVM host:

     $ cd /path/to/git-repo/root
-    $ agentscp 172.20.1.10
+    $ agentscp 172.20.1.10  # Use the appropriate box IP

 Deploy datacenter using: